-Students, if your FAFSA was selected for verification, your award will not be completed until you have submitted the required documentation, and it has been reviewed by the Financial Aid Office.
+Students, if your FAFSA was selected for verification, your award will not be completed until you have submitted the required documentation, and it has been reviewed by the Office of Financial Aid and Scholarships.
 We will contact you via email if you are required to submit the Institutional Verification Form and IRS Tax Return Transcript.

 Types of Aid Awarded